 - No standards impacts.

 - Service announcement needs to be started at least an eDRX cycle or periodic Registration Update length earlier than the actual data broadcast.

+- If UE belongs to some certain MBS sessions, RAN will not configure the long eDRX parameter for the UE upon transiting the UE into CM-CONNECTED with RRC-Inactive state.

 In AS: